Bulgarians vote in second national election in 3 months amid anger over graft | Politics

 The vote will be the Balkan country's second in three months, after an April election resulted in a fragmented parliament that failed to produce a government, underscoring deep divisions in Bulgaria over the legacy of Borissov's rule.
 His centre-right GERB party appears tied with new anti-establishment There Is Such a People party of TV host Slavi Trifonov at about 20-22% each, with opinion polls giving a tiny edge to the latter.

-"I think we are seeing the end of the Borissov era," said Parvan Simeonov, political analyst with Sofia-based Gallup International.
+"I think we are seeing the end of the Borissov era," said Parvan Simeonov, a political analyst with Sofia-based Gallup International.
 "People have got tired of his overbearing style of governing and his 'man of the people' approach.
 And they have really got fed up with all these allegations of corruption."
 Support for ITN and two smaller anti-graft groupings, Democratic Bulgaria and Stand Up!
 Mafia Out!, has risen since April.
-But the three may struggle to form a government without the support of some of the traditional parties.
+But ITN and its potential partners may struggle to form a government without the support of some of the traditional parties.

-The protest parties, who want to foster close ties with Bulgaria's allies in NATO and the European Union, want to revamp the judiciary and clean up the security services and regulators to cement the rule of law and ensure proper use of hefty funds due to pour in as part of the EU's coronavirus recovery package.
-CORRUPTION
+"Young people continue to leave for abroad.
+Corruption is suffocating any business initiative.
+Something has to change," 38-year-old engineer Nikolay Galabov said after casting his vote in Sofia.
+The protest parties, who want to foster close ties with Bulgaria's allies in NATO and the European Union, have promised to revamp the judiciary to cement the rule of law and ensure proper use of hefty funds due to pouring in as part of the EU's coronavirus recovery package.

 ALSO READ